AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 - View the sync status (**In Progress**, **Success**, **Failed**)
 - View the total number of products synced
 - Search synced products to view their current state
-- Search store catalog by name, SKU, etc
+- Search store catalog by name, SKU, etc.
 - View synced product details in JSON to help diagnose a sync discrepancy
-- Reinitiate the sync process
+- Re-initiate the sync process

 ### Last sync